Gouvernathor/layeredimage2/layeredimage.rst

 previous example, calling ``show augustina dress`` will cause the "augustina_dress" to be shown as part of the "augustina" image.

-An ``attribute`` clause takes an attribute name, which is one word.
+An ``attribute`` clause takes an attribute name, which is one word (more precisely, one image name component, see :ref:`elements-of-statements`).
 It can also take two keywords.
 The ``default`` keyword indicates that the attribute should be present by default unless an attribute in the same group is called.
 The ``null`` keyword prevents this clause from getting attached a displayable, which